Last Quarter on

-Last Quarter is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 43% and getting smaller.
-The 22 days old Moon is in ♑ Capricorn.
+Last Quarter on .
+Illuminated surface of the Moon is 43% and getting smaller.
+Lunar cycle is 22 days old.

 * The exact date and time of this Last Quarter phase is on 18 March 2009 at 17:47 UTC.